tychonievich/graphics/md/text/nanite.md

     This is significantly more work than the traditional rendering pipeline.
     Every vertex is transformed multiple times (at least during the first pass's vertex shader and the second pass's step 2, and likely multiple times in step 2 because most vertices are shared by several triangles that collectively cover many pixels).
     There's additional barycentric coordinate generation
-    and the lerp is more work to compute than a simple DDA or Bresnham offset step.
+    and the lerp is more work to compute than a simple DDA or Bresenham offset step.

     In his SIGGRAPH 2021 talk on this, Nanite developer Brian Karis said